duluca/duluca.github.io/index.md

 # Doguhan Uluca
 ![du](https://secure.gravatar.com/avatar/7cbaa9afb5ca78d97f3c689f8ce6c985) [LinkedIn](https://www.linkedin.com/in/duluca/) | [Twitter](https://twitter.com/intent/user?screen_name=duluca) | [GitHub](https://github.com/duluca) | [npm](https://www.npmjs.com/~duluca) | [Docker Hub](https://hub.docker.com/r/duluca/) | [Slides](https://slides.com/doguhanuluca)

-> Google Developers Expert in Angular and Web Technologies, (2019 - 2022).
+> Google Developers Expert in Angular and Web Technologies (2019 - 2022).

-Doguhan Uluca is a Principal Fellow at Excella in Washington, DC and a GDE Alumni.
-He is a speaker, author, and a software development expert.
+Doguhan Uluca is a Principal Fellow at Excella in Washington, DC, and a GDE Alumni.
+He is a speaker, author, and software development expert.
 Doguhan contributes to open-source software with libraries and tools published for JavaScript, Angular, Node, and MongoDB.
-As an author, he has published three books with Packt, including the best-selling Angular for Enterprise-Ready Web Applications, a paper on ACM and articles on IT Pro.
+As an author, he has published three books with Packt, including the best-selling Angular for Enterprise-Ready Web Applications, a paper on ACM, and articles on IT Pro.
 Doguhan is an active participant in the DC tech community, founding and organizing the Tech Talk DC and Angular DC meetups.
 He enjoys teaching software engineering from fundamentals to advanced design patterns with practical implementations that are easy to learn and maintain.
 Doguhan organized the DC Full-Stack Web Summit in 2017.
-He has presented at conferences, such as Ng-Conf, Angular Mix, Angular Denver, CodeStock, deliver:Agile and Agile XP.
+He has presented at conferences, such as Ng-Conf, Angular Mix, Angular Denver, CodeStock, deliver:Agile, and Agile XP.
 Doguhan enjoys recording music, playing Go, and mixology.

 1. [Websites](#websites)
 2. [Publications](#publications)